chrislorando/chrislorando/README.md

 # Greetings, World!
 I'm Chris 🌟

-📍 **Web Developer** | Jakarta, Indonesia 🇮🇩
+📍 **Full Stack Web Developer** | Jakarta, Indonesia 🇮🇩

 ## About Me
 I'm a dedicated full stack developer with a passion for building scalable web applications.
 Currently, I'm enhancing my skills on private company and some private projects and diving deep into the realms of **TALL Stack**

 ## Professional Journey
-- 👨‍💻 Full Stack and Backend Developer at a dynamic company in Jakarta.
+- 👨‍💻 Full Stack Web Developer at a dynamic company in Indonesia.
-- 🚀 Actively working on innovative private projects.
+- 🚀 Actively working as a freelancer.
 - 📘 Expanding my expertise in modern web technologies.

 ## Learning & Collaboration
+- <> Keep exploring **PHP, Laravel, and Filament**.
-- 🌐 Exploring **Livewire 3** for seamless integration of JavaScript in PHP.
+- 🌐 Exploring **Livewire** for seamless integration of JavaScript in PHP.
 - 📝 Exploring **Next.js** for frontend excellence.
 - 🔭 Eager to collaborate on both open-source and commercial projects that push technological boundaries.

+## My Current Tech Stack
+- PHP, Laravel, Livewire
+- HTML, CSS, Javascript, Bootstrap, Tailwind Css
+- Node.js, Express.js
+- Ionic Angular
+- MySql, MariaDB, Sqlite, Sql Server, PostgreSQL

 ## Let's Connect
+I am currently seeking a full-time overseas job opportunity as a Full Stack Web Developer or Backend Developer (Laravel).
+I am eager to take on new challenges and grow professionally in an international environment.
+Excited to contribute my skills to impactful projects while continuously learning and improving.
+Let’s connect and build something great together! 🚀
 - 💬 Got questions about web development?
 I'm here to share what I know!
-- 📫 Reach out to me at chrismanuel.lorando@gmail.com.
+- 📫 Reach out to me at chrismanuel.lorando@gmail.com or https://www.linkedin.com/in/chrismanuellorando/

-## Passion Projects
-I'm captivated by the elegance of **Laravel Livewire 3**—it's a game-changer for developing interactive web apps with a blend of PHP and JavaScript.
-I've embarked on using it in production environments and I'm excited about the potential.
-Check out my sample projects, which I aim to complete this year.
-They're a testament to the power and flexibility of Livewire 3.

-Stay tuned for more updates, and let's make the web a better place together!

 <h4 align="left">Connect with me:</h4>